MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-modeling-guidance-for-power-platform.md

 Attempting to retrieve data from all columns is an anti-pattern.
 It often results in performance bottlenecks during data refresh, and it can cause the Dataverse connector to fail when the data volume exceeds 80 MB.

 We recommended that you only retrieve columns that are required by reports.
-It's often a good idea to re-evaluate and refactor queries when report development is complete, allowing you to identify and remove other unused columns.
+It's often a good idea to reevaluate and refactor queries when report development is complete, allowing you to identify and remove other unused columns.
 For more information, see [Data reduction techniques for Import modeling (Remove unnecessary columns)](import-modeling-data-reduction.md#remove-unnecessary-columns).

 Additionally, ensure that the Power Query *Remove columns* step is introduced early so that it [folds](/power-query/power-query-folding) back to the source.
 That way, Power Query can avoid the unnecessary work of extracting source data only to discard it later (in an unfolded step).